 ANDREW NEWBOLD

 Andrew Newbold joined the AFL Commission at the start of 2016 after retiring as Chairman and President of the Hawthorn Football Club.
 In his time as President, the club played in four consecutive Grand Finals from 2012, winning three premierships.
 He played a key role in the growth and success of the club over his 13 years as President and a director.
 Newbold is a qualified lawyer with more than 20 years’ experience in practising commercial law.
 Following his retirement from law in 2006, Newbold started a renewable energy business which he sold to an ASX top 20 company in 2009.
-He is an executive director of the boutique finance house Supra Capital Limited, the Chairman of Althea Group Holdings Limited, SEDA Group and Golf Australia.
+He is an executive director of the boutique finance house Supra Capital Limited and the Chairman of Althea Group Holdings Limited.
 Previously, Newbold has been a director of a number of private companies and not-for-profit organisations, including the Australian Childhood Foundation and Victorian Deaf Society.
 He was appointed to the AFL Commission in 2016.

 GABRIELLE TRAINOR, AO

-Gabrielle Trainor is a former lawyer, journalist, public sector executive and consultant in public policy, government relations and issues management.
+Gabrielle Trainor’s background is as a lawyer, journalist, public sector executive and consultant in public policy, government relations and issues management.
 She has more than 25 years’ experience as a non-executive director in entities operating in urban development, major projects, transport and infrastructure.
-Her current board positions include Zurich Australia, Infrastructure Australia, the Major Transport Infrastructure Authority (Vic), Western Parkland City Authority, the City Renewal Authority (ACT), construction company Built and listed investment company WAM Global.
-She is a trustee of the Charlie Perkins Trust.
+Her current positions include as Interim Chair of Infrastructure Australia, as an adviser to the Major Transport Infrastructure Authority (Vic), a board member of the Western Parkland City Authority (NSW), construction company Built Group Holdings Limited and listed investment company WAM Global.
+She is a trustee of the Charlie Perkins Trust, a member of the AIATSIS Foundation Council and an advisor to law firm Gadens.
 Trainor was appointed as an inaugural Director of the Greater Western Sydney Giants Football Club in 2011 and chaired the Giants’ Integrity Committee.
 She has lifelong experience in football, from volunteering for the Willoughby Wildcats in the Sydney AFL juniors’ competition to sitting on the AFL Commission NSW/ACT for 10 years, where she championed the movement to better integrate the Sydney Women’s AFL with the Commission.
 Her grandfather, Frank, and father, Tony, were presidents of North Melbourne for a total of 22 years.
 Appointed to the AFL Commission in March 2016.

 SIMONE WILKIE, AO